pourmalek/covir2/Variable name structure.md

 Secondary variable names:

-Values and dates of peaks (or other time points) are stored in secondary variables, ending in the following three characters: P??
+Values and dates of peaks (or other time points) of daily deaths and daily cases are stored in secondary variables, ending in the following three characters: P??

 * 20-22	P??: